 Susi is a breeder custodian for "Globie," a beautiful black Labrador retriever, who gave birth to 22 puppies for Guide Dogs for the Blind.
 Globie accompanies Cherry on speaking engagements.

 G. Morgan Watkins worked for 30 years at the University of Texas at Austin, becoming the director of user services, one of the largest centralized computing support operations in the country.
-After enjoying a short retirement, he served for 18 months as
+After enjoying a short retirement, he served for 18 months as the acting president and CEO of Guide Dogs for the Blind while they conducted a national search.
+Morgan continues to serve on the national board of Guide Dogs for the Blind.

 Although blind, Watkins is an accomplished speaker, writer and textbook author.
 He lives with his family in Austin, Texas, where he is working on another writing project.